i4Trust/tutorials/PacketDelivery-ReferenceExample/Data-Service-Provider/README.md

 	}
 }
 ```
-Note that such policy would be created by the marketplace, in the case that the offering is acquired by
+Note that such policy would be created by the marketplace plugin, in the case that the offering is acquired
-a certain organisation like Happy Pets.
+on the marketplace by a certain organisation like Happy Pets.